allen-garvey/phoenix-umbrella/apps/photog/README.md

 * You can also optionally set environment variable `UMBRELLA_PHOTOG_IMAGE_THUMBNAILS_ONLY`.
 Set it to `1` to only use thumbnail images in the Vue client, and not the master images

+## Backblaze B2 Setup

+* To enable Backblaze B2 downloads for image masters

+* Set environment variable `UMBRELLA_PHOTOG_B2_APPLICATION_KEY` with a Backblaze B2 application key.
+The value should be base64 value of `keyId:applicationKey`

+* Set environment variable `UMBRELLA_PHOTOG_B2_BUCKET_PREFIX` .
+The value should be the B2 bucket name and then the path to the masters directory (e.g. `bucket-name/path/to/masters-dir` note no forward slash at the end)

 ## License